-This deployment guide will provide instructions to deploy BitRaser Hardware Diagnostics software.
-It allows you to accurately diagnose the functionality of various hardware components in PCs, and laptops like CMOS, battery, Wi-Fi, Bluetooth, storage, CPU, and memory.
+This deployment guide will provide instructions to deploy the BitRaser Hardware Diagnostics software.
+It enables you to accurately diagnose the functionality of various hardware components in PCs and laptops, including CMOS, battery, Wi-Fi, Bluetooth, storage, CPU, and memory.

-In this guide, we will be deploying the software using a bootable USB solution.
+In this guide, we will be deploying the software using a bootable USB.

 -

 Step 1: Plug the bootable BitRaser USB into the device you want to diagnose and power it on.
 Go to the boot menu and select the BitRaser USB to boot the system.
-On Dell laptops, this is done using the F12 key, though the key may vary depending on the manufacturer.
-(Refer to Image 2)
+On Dell laptops, this is done using the F12 key, though the key may vary depending on the manufacturer (See Image 2).

 Image 2: Select BitRaser Hardware Diagnostics USB, then Press Enter